Kyelkyel/auctionSystem/README.md

-# auctionSystemHere’s an updated `README.md` section reflecting that your backend uses Java Spring Boot with MySQL as the database, alongside your existing frontend with HTML, CSS, and JavaScript:

----

 # auctionSystem

 An online auction platform with a Java Spring Boot backend connected to a MySQL database, and a frontend built with HTML, CSS, and JavaScript.